promisepreston/cheat_sheets/README.md

 ## Contributing
 CheatSheets is still an evolving project with a lot of work still required to make it outstanding.
 Contributions are welcome to CheatSheets in the form of error-correction, cheat sheet addition or any other form of contribution to make CheatSheets industry standard.

+If you'd like to contribute code to CheatSheets, fork the repository and open a Pull Request!

+We are very responsive to contributors, and review every patch we receive fairly quickly.
+Most contributors who successfully get a patch or two applied are given write access to the repositories and invited to join CheatSheets' development team.
+Since we view every user as potential contributor, this approach works well for us.

+So if you want to help out with CheatSheets, we'll be glad to accept your efforts!

 ## Support
 If you found this project amazing, helpful or interesting, please take little time to **star** it.